dawelab/endo-teM-genes/README.md

-These scripts include the code for "PAPE
+These scripts include the code for "PAPER"